 1.

-Looking at this line graph, it can be seen climbing steadily with just a few, ignorable, dips as the years went by suggesting a continuous growth in the user base.
-It’s interesting to note that since its launch in 2003, it took nearly 15 years for the platform to hit the 500 million benchmark and just 6 years more to gain another 500 million.
+Looking at this line graph, it can be seen climbing steadily with just a few, ignorable dips as the years went by, suggesting a continuous growth in the LinkedIn user base.
+It’s interesting to note that since its launch in 2003, it took nearly 15 years for the platform to hit the 500 million member count and just 6 years more to gain another 500 million, showing how LinkedIn Statistics reflect accelerated platform growth.

 Region and Country